 Windows and Doors

 According to Natural Resources Canada’s Office of Energy Efficiency, more than 25% of a home’s total heat loss comes from windows.
 This figure is considerable and can cause a significant increase in your heating bill.
 It seems quite obvious that checking your windows’ efficiency is valuable, but how can you do so?
+There are many common problems that can cause your windows to suffer heat loss.

-In fact, it’s simple!
+In fact, it’s simple to check!
 For your windows, simply place your hand around the edges of your windows on a cold, windy day.
 If you feel a draft, two conclusions are possible: the air is seeping through ineffective window seals or the contrast between cold and hot is causing turbulence.
 In both cases, adding a weatherstrip film can reduce air infiltration and, in turn, lower your heating bill.

 For your doors, a somewhat different method is to close the door on a sheet of paper; if you can remove it without much difficulty, it means that your weatherstrip should be replaced.